bradut/SlingBox-Channel-Changer-TVGuide/README.md

  - If the SlingBox stops streaming, the Wrapper server should send a `streaming stopped` notification to the web page, which, in turn, will display the channel numbers as inactive buttons.<br />

-When the user clicks on a channel number, the web page will send a channel change command to the SlingBox Server Wrapper.<br />
+When the user clicks on a channel number, the web page will send a channel change command to the Slinger Server Wrapper.<br />

 # Getting Started
 1. Create a website (IIS, Apache, etc.) on a web server and copy there the files from this GitHub repo.<br />